-Myerscough College representatives attend more than 250 careers and progression events within schools across the North West each year.
+Myerscough College representatives attend more than 350 careers and progression events within schools across the North West each year.
+They also host two Careers Advisor 'VIP' Visit Days for IAG professionals to visit the campus.

 All the dates for Course Advice Mornings are on the College website.